BNP Paribas agrees to buy Rabobank's Polish unit for $1.4 billion

 In another recent deal, Poland's top lender PKO PKO.WA bought the Polish units of Sweden's Nordea (NDA.ST) for 694 million euros ($941 million) in June.

-(Additional reporting by Lionel Laurent and Matthias Blamont in Paris, with Sara Webb in Amsterdam and Carmel Crimmins in Dublin; Writing by Christian Lowe; Editing by David Holmes and Mark Potter)
+(Additional reporting by Lionel Laurent and Matthias Blamont in Paris, with Sara Webb in Amsterdam and Carmel Crimmins in Dublin; Writing by Christian Lowe; Editing by David Holmes)